Introduction¶

 PyMuPDF provides access to many important functions of MuPDF from within a Python environment, and we are continuously seeking to expand this function set.

-PyMuPDF is hosted on GitHub.
-We also are registered on PyPI.
+PyMuPDF is hosted on GitHub and registered on PyPI.

-The standard Python import statement for this library is import fitz.
-This has a historical reason:
+The top level Python import name for this library is “fitz”.
+This has historical reasons:

 The original rendering library for MuPDF was called Libart.